Boulder Creek - Arapahoe and 13th Underpass

-The reconstruction of the Boulder Creek & Arapahoe Underpass near 13th will also take place during the road reconstruction and will be completed in early 2019.
-Final concrete work, landscaping, urban design and public art improvements will be completed in spring, 2019 to take advantage of warmer weather.
+The reconstruction of the Boulder Creek & Arapahoe Underpass near 13th is underway and will be completed in early 2019.
+Final concrete work, landscaping, urban design and public art improvements will be completed in spring 2019 to take advantage of warmer weather.

-The City of Boulder initiated planning and design for the Boulder Creek & Arapahoe Underpass (Arapahoe & 13th) project in early 2016 to provide a safer, more accessible and less flood prone underpass along the Boulder Creek Path at Arapahoe Avenue, near 13th Street.
-The project utilized the city’s Community and Environmental Assessment Process (CEAP) to select the preferred design alternative.
-Review the project's final, approved CEAP here .
+The City of Boulder initiated planning and design for the Boulder Creek & Arapahoe Underpass (Arapahoe & 13th) project in early 2016 to provide a safer, more accessible and less flood prone underpass.
+The preferred project design was approved by the city's Greenways Advisory Committee (May 11, 2017) and City Council (June 6, 2017) as part of the project Community and Environmental Assessment Process (CEAP) .